minjilee-purdue/minjilee-purdue.github.io/README.md

       <img src="/proj/DA/orig_mask.png" alt="demo_erc_2" style="width: 100%; height: 100%; object-fit: contain;">
     </td>
     <td style="width: 60%; padding-left: 20px; vertical-align: top;">
-      In addition to my work in integrating AI and ML in agriculture and forestry, I have a keen interest in the analysis of geographical and meteorological data.
-This field offers rich opportunities for leveraging machine learning techniques to gain insights into various environmental phenomena and make informed decisions.
+        My research in this area centers around leveraging advanced machine learning models and techniques to analyze large-scale geographical and meteorological datasets.
+By applying data analysis methods to understand patterns, trends, and anomalies in weather and environmental data, I aim to contribute to our understanding of complex Earth systems and support decision-making processes in areas such as climate adaptation, disaster preparedness, and resource management.
     </td>
   </tr>
 </table>

-#### Research Focus

-My research in this area centers around leveraging advanced machine learning models and techniques to analyze large-scale geographical and meteorological datasets.
-By applying data analysis methods to understand patterns, trends, and anomalies in weather and environmental data, I aim to contribute to our understanding of complex Earth systems and support decision-making processes in areas such as climate adaptation, disaster preparedness, and resource management.

 ---